SebastianDeCarteret/cash-register-project/README.md

 const test2 = canMakeAmount(1651, drawer); // Returns true
 ```

-## Level 5: transaction(cost, paid, drawer)
+## Level 5: `transaction(cost, paid, drawer)`

-transaction works out the amount of change the customer is owed based on the cost of their items and the amount they have paid.
+1. `transaction` works out the amount of change the customer is owed based on the cost of their items and the amount they have paid.
 The function
-Adds the customer’s paid amount to the drawer
+   - Adds the customer’s paid amount to the drawer
-Removes their change from the drawer
+   - Removes their change from the drawer
-Returns the new drawer.
+   - Returns the new drawer.
-A few structural factors to consider as you create your transaction function:
+2. A few structural factors to consider as you create your transaction function:
-Parameters: Accepts the cost of the customers basket, the paid amount that was handed to the cashier, and a drawer of currency.
+   - **Parameters**: Accepts the `cost` of the customers basket, the `paid` amount that was handed to the cashier, and a `drawer` of currency.
-Returns the drawer after the transaction has taken place.
+   - Returns the `drawer` after the transaction has taken place.
-You should assume that the paid amount and the change are given in the largest denominations available
+   - You should assume that the paid amount and the change are given in the largest denominations available
-For example, 2.25 should be a 2 dollar bills and 1 quarter, if they are available, rather than 2 dollar bills and 5 nickels.
+     - For example, 2.25 should be a 2 dollar bills and 1 quarter, if they are available, rather than 2 dollar bills and 5 nickels.
 However, if no quarters and dimes are available you should then use nickels.

 ### Examples